-During the first early months of your qualification you will be learning the skills and consolidating the knowledge required to demonstrate your competence and readiness for assessment.
+During the early months of your qualification you will be learning the skills and consolidating the knowledge required to demonstrate your competence and readiness for assessment.
 This learning may take place both in the classroom and work setting, following a plan agreed by your manager and assessor.
-If you have regular conversations with your manager - such as 1-to-1s, supervision, team meetings etc. - these could be a useful time for you to discuss with your manager your learning journey, progress and any support you feel you need.
-If recorded these conversations could also be included in your portfolio of evidence.
+If you have regular conversations with your manager, such as 1-to-1s, supervision, team meetings etc. these could be a useful time for you to discuss with your manager your learning journey, progress and any support you feel you need.
+If recorded, these conversations could also be included in your portfolio of evidence.

-You must demonstrate your competence and confidence in mandatory Unit 365, the content of which reflects the underpinning values, behaviours and principles that should be observed and reflected in practice in all health and social care activities that learners engage in, and which builds on the underpinning knowledge developed in the Level 2 Health and Social Care: Core.
+You must demonstrate your competence and confidence in mandatory Unit 300, the content of which reflects the underpinning values, behaviours and principles that should be observed and reflected in practice in all childcare and early years activities that learners engage in and which builds on the underpinning knowledge developed in the Level 2 Children's Care, Play, Learning and Development: Core.
 It is not until you have demonstrated your competence in this unit that assessment will begin for the remainder of the qualification.